ameerhmzx/Lab-solutions/labsheet5/readme.md

 Write a program to declare an integer array of 10 elements.

-A.	Write a function getArray() to get array input from the user  that will be used to initialize the first five (5) elements of the array by getting input from the user.
+*	Write a function getArray() to get array input from the user  that will be used to initialize the first five (5) elements of the array by getting input from the user.
 The rest of the 5 entries would be set to zero (0).
-B.	Write a function FindEven() to find the total numbers of even numbers in the given array.
+*	Write a function FindEven() to find the total numbers of even numbers in the given array.
-C.	Write a function ModifyArray() to make the each array element to a multiple of four(04).
+*	Write a function ModifyArray() to make the each array element to a multiple of four(04).
-D.	Write a function named ‘FindMax()’ that will find the largest element in the given array and return the largest element index no.
+*	Write a function named ‘FindMax()’ that will find the largest element in the given array and return the largest element index no.

 ## Question 3